Arboreta/arboreta-core/README.md

 # Current Roadmap:

-* window clipping
+* window clipping (not necessary until actual windows are created)
 * window resizing
-* mouse event handling
 * arboreta-specific constructs for font, text, editable text, ect.
 * design data-based or hybrid window system, which can be optimized a lot whole more than the lambda model
 * figure out how to get screen dimensions for wm mode so it's the right size